The basics of municipal bonds

 GO and revenue bonds can also be insured or pre-refunded.
 Insured bonds carry an assurance that’s pledged to pay interest and principal (as it comes due) if an issuer defaults on an obligation.
 Pre-refunded bonds tend to be redeemed before their maturity date.
 In these cases, the interest and principal payments have already been raised and are held in escrow until the issuers can legally call the bonds.
 The bonds typically trade at premium prices and offer less yield than other securities, since the investments are often considered to be among the market’s highest quality.

 Notably, municipal bonds provide income-tax exemptions that other fixed income securities don’t.
 This can be especially useful for reducing the tax burdens for investors in higher tax brackets.
-Depending on the municipal bond, the interest may be free from federal, state, or local taxes—or all three.
+Depending on the municipal bond, the interest may be free from federal, state, or local taxes—sometimes all three.

 |Federal taxes||Interest on municipal bonds is exempt from federal income tax.|